 Table 2.
 GPU kernel times for 2K image processing (1920×1080, 8/16 bits per channel, milliseconds)

 Total time is calculated for values from gray rows of the table.
-This is done to show maximum performance for specified set of image processing modules which correspond to real life camera application.
+This is done to show maximum performance benchmarks for specified set of image processing modules which correspond to real life camera application.

 Here we've compared basic set of image processing modules from Fastvideo SDK to let Jetson developers evaluate expected performance before building their imaging applications.
-Image processing from RAW to RGB or to JPEG is a standard task and now developers can get detailed info about the performance for the chosen pipeline according to the above table.
-We haven't tested H.264 and H.265 encoders and decoders yet, we are going to make such a comparison soon.
+Image processing from RAW to RGB or to JPEG is a standard task and now developers can get detailed info about expected performance for the chosen pipeline according to the above table.
+We haven't tested Jetson H.264 and H.265 encoders and decoders yet, we are going to make such a comparison soon.

-We have done the same time measurements for NVIDIA GeForce and Quadro GPUs.
+We have done the same kernel time measurements for NVIDIA GeForce and Quadro GPUs.
 Here you can get that document.

 One more way to check the performance of Fastvideo SDK on laptop/desktop/server GPU is to download Fast CinemaDNG Processor software with GUI for Windows.
-That software has Benchmarks window and there you can see timing for each stage of image processing.
+That software has Performance Benchmarks window and there you can see timing for each stage of image processing.
 This is more sofisticated way of performance testing because image processing pipeline in that software could be quite complicated and you can test any module that you need.
 You can also do various tests on images with different resolutions to see how the performance depends on image size, content and other parameters.